Ranchers Want To Graze More Of Arid Tonto National Forest

 3. Close to permitted grazing, in whole or in part.

 According to the livestock grazing portion of the revised LMP’s environmental impact statement (EIS), there are 8 grazing allotments on the Tonto that have been vacant for many years.
-(Vacant allotments are those that haven’t been officially closed to livestock grazing.)
-Most of them include federal wilderness, including much of the Superstition Wilderness and Mazatzal Wilderness areas.
+(Vacant allotments are those that haven’t been officially closed to livestock grazing, such as when the neighboring Coconino National Forest closed its Ike’s Backbone grazing allotment in 2017.)
+Most of the Tonto’s vacant allotments include federal wilderness, including much of the Superstition Wilderness and Mazatzal Wilderness areas.
 And they all include some hot desert, since the Tonto National Forest includes about 791,284 acres of Sonoran Desert.

 Tonto National Forest Grazing Allotments Map, 2017